lilhuy0405/hono-cf-worker-template/README.md

 - `src/services` include services which handle business logic and interact with database
 - `schema.ts` is a file to define schema for drizzle orm.
 Change this file then run `npm run db:generate` to generate new schema in `drizzle` folder

+Created by lilhuy I'll update new features later <3